malikc-ctg/NFG-APP-V3/DEPLOY_EMAIL_FUNCTION.md

 # 📧 Deploy Email Function to Supabase

-This guide will help you deploy the beautiful email template to Supabase Edge Functions with ZeptoMail.
+This guide will help you deploy the beautiful email template to Supabase Edge Functions with Resend.

 ## Prerequisites

 - ✅ Supabase project set up
-- ✅ ZeptoMail account connected
+- ✅ Resend account connected
 - ✅ Supabase CLI installed

 ## Step 1: Install Supabase CLI (if not installed)